AgendaMedia/Stem-Cell-Therapy-vs.-Knee-Replacement-Surgery-Which-Option-Is-Better-for-You-/README.md

 **Understanding the Treatments**
 **Stem Cell Therapy for Knees**
-Stem cell therapy is a minimally invasive procedure that utilizes the body's own stem cells to repair and regenerate damaged tissues in the knee joint.
+[Stem Cell Therapy for Knees](https://renovatherapies.com/joint-pain-osteoarthritis/stem-cell-therapy-for-knees/) is a minimally invasive procedure that utilizes the body's own stem cells to repair and regenerate damaged tissues in the knee joint.
 Typically, stem cells are harvested from bone marrow or adipose (fat) tissue and then injected into the affected area.
 These cells have the potential to differentiate into cartilage and other tissues, promoting healing and reducing inflammation.

 **Knee Replacement Surgery**